pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 TiDB Data Migration (DM) is an integrated data transfer and replication management platform that supports full data migration or incremental data replication from MySQL or MariaDB instances into a TiDB cluster.

-A common real-life use case is using TiDB DM to connect sharded MySQL or MariaDB to TiDB, treating TiDB almost as a slave, then run analytical workloads on this TiDB cluster to fulfill real-time reporting needs.
+A common real-life use case is using TiDB DM to connect sharded MySQL or MariaDB to TiDB, treating TiDB almost as a secondary, then run analytical workloads on this TiDB cluster to fulfill real-time reporting needs.
 TiDB DM provides good support if you need to manage multiple data replication tasks at the same time or need to merge multiple MySQL/MariaDB instances into a single TiDB cluster.

 ## Architecture design